encosoft-kr/.github/profile/README.md

 ### About This Organization

-See our full [company profile](../../../../pages/docs/about.md) for background, brand evolution, and timeline milestones.
+See our full company profile for background, brand evolution, and timeline milestones.

+Our internal standards, policies, and documentation philosophy are maintained in our [origin repository](../../../origin/) — serving as the canonical reference for how we work, write, and think.

+This repository defines the operating DNA behind EncoSoft.

 ---